Web5design/protobots/README.md

 ## Creating New Pages
 Any html file placed into the views directory can be accessed by visiting ```<root_url>/#/file_name```.
 So to create an about-us or blog page simply create ```app/views/about-us.html``` or ```app/views/blog.html``` file.

+# Glossary

+Terms specific to the functionality of protobots.

 ## Partials
 To create a HTML snippet or "partial", just create a new html file in the views/partials directory.
 The partial may only contain a single parent element, but can have as many child elements as needed.